HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

            4
 ```

-At this scene，it is easy to think out:
+In this scene, it is easy to think out:

 ```ts
 const temp = node.next;